Naxi language: Usage

 According to the 2000 Chinese census, 310,000 people speak Nakhi, and 100,000 of those are monolingual.
 Approximately 170,000 speak Chinese, Tibetan, Bai, or English as a second language.
-Most speakers live in Yunnan, but some are in Sichuan and Tibet, and it is possible that some live in Myanmar.
+Most speakers live in Yunnan, but some are in Sichuan and Tibet, and it is possible that some live in Northern Myanmar.

 The language is commonly spoken among Nakhi people in everyday life and the language is in little danger of dying out soon, although the written literacy is still a rare skill.
 The language can be written in the Geba syllabary, Latin script or Fraser alphabet, but they are rarely used in everyday life and few people are able to read Naxi.
 The 1932 Naxi Gospel of Mark was published by the British and Foreign Bible Society in the Fraser alphabet.

 The three most common dialects are Lijiang, Lapao, and Lutien.
 Lijiang, which is spoken in the western parts of the language's range, is the most uniform of the three and it is heavily influenced by Standard Chinese and Yunnanese dialects, proved by its huge volume of loan words from Chinese.
 The eastern dialects are much more native and have many dialectal differences.